🔄

 Proper installation is just as important as the quality of the door itself.
 A poorly installed door can lead to drafts, water leaks, and security vulnerabilities.
 While some experienced DIYers might tackle the project, professional installation is usually recommended to ensure a perfect, weathertight fit.
 Before you buy, clarify what’s included with your purchase.
 Often, you’ll need to source your own door handles, locks, and interior trim separately.
 Factoring in the cost of professional installation and any additional hardware from the start will help you create a realistic budget and avoid any surprises during the project.

-Your Budget and Long-Term Value
+Balancing Your Budget with Long-Term Value

 A front door with opening sidelights is an investment, with prices often ranging from around $2,800 to over $5,600, depending on the material, brand, and custom features.
 While it’s tempting to go for the cheapest option, think about the long-term value.
 A high-quality door can improve your home's curb appeal, increase its resale value, and provide energy savings over time.
 If you’re a contractor or designer, be sure to apply for a trade program, as many suppliers offer exclusive discounts that can make top-tier doors more affordable.
 Balancing upfront cost with durability and performance will ensure you get the best return on your investment.

-Durability and Maintenance
+A Guide to Durability and Maintenance

 To keep your front door looking and functioning its best, consider the maintenance requirements of different materials.
 Steel doors are known for their durability and low maintenance, typically only needing regular cleaning.
 Wood doors offer a classic, warm look but require more upkeep, including periodic inspection, repairs, and refinishing to protect them from the elements.
 The key steps to maintaining any front door are consistent cleaning and inspecting it for problem spots before they become bigger issues.
 Choosing a material that fits your climate and the amount of time you’re willing to spend on upkeep will ensure your entryway remains beautiful and functional for years.